 Project 2: Access controls

-• This project is due at 11:59pm on Friday, Feb 26, 2021.
+• This project is due at 11:59pm on Friday, Oct 11, 2024.

 Description and Deliverables

-In this project, you will gain hands on experience with Unix file permissions and the AppArmor manditory access control system.
+In this project, you will gain experience with Linux file permissions and the AppArmor manditory access control system.
 Your first task is to inspect a filesystem that we provide you and try to determine which files have insecure access permissions.
 By “insecure,” we mean that the file permissions would allow an unpriveleged user to mount an attack on another user on the same Unix system—to detect such an insecurity, you should compare the permissions of an insecure file to the files around them or to the files in your own secured Linux VM.

 After determining which files have insecure settings, you will need to provide commands which fix the settings.
 There are at least 13 files with incorrect settings, you will need to find 10 of them to get full credit.